 Pep Guardiola’s side dropped points against Southampton and Spurs, pegging them back.
-Liverpool won their games in hand to close the gap rapidly as they are now poised to take over should City slip.
+Liverpool won their games in hand to close the gap rapidly but suffered a setback against Spurs.

 1994-95: Blackburn Rovers shock Manchester United